 In this training, we will analyze, observe and practice all of these elements of Yin Yoga in depth.
 We will examine ourselves on a personal level with ancient meditation techniques that guide us into a steady awareness of the changing sensations in the postures.
 We will study with slides of real bones and by articulating the joints on a plastic skeleton.
 But mostly we will have an interactive, hands-on study and examine each other with anatomical range of motion (ROM) tests.

 The study culminates in a truer understanding of the infinite variety of human bodies (from the bones up), an understanding of why every posture should be modified to the individual, and the basic techniques to help guide each Yin Yoga student with their unique skeletal structures into the appropriate asana for them.
-Part 1 Dates and Times: Wednesday 7/25/18 9a-6p (9a-1p Open for Drop-Ins) Thursday 7/26/18 9a-6p Friday 7/27/18 9a-1p
+Part 1 Dates and Times: Wednesday, December 11, 2019 9a-6p (9a-1p Open for Drop-Ins) Thursday, December 12, 20199a-6p Friday, December 13, 2019 9a-1p

 Cost and Registration: